calories | fiber | protein | carotenoids | chlorophyll | vitamin C | vitamin K | iron | calcium | potassium

 Moreover, kale can keep us full for a long time.
 It has a great filling effect.

+Kale is pretty rich in dietary fiber and protein.
+These macronutrients provide the greatest satiating effect.
 The water is satiating as well.
-Actually, kale is almost 90% water.
-In fact, regular consumption of kale soups could help you lose weight fast.
+Kale is almost 90% water.
+The regular consumption of kale soups could help you lose weight fast.[2]

 High vegetable intake significantly increases fiber intake.
 Fiber helps us maintain a healthy body weight.
 It may improve insulin sensitivity, lower elevated LDL-cholesterol, and reduce the risk of heart disease, type 2 diabetes, certain cancers, as well as obesity![3,4]